13 Steps: How to Write A Best Selling Book

 Good job.
 You’ve done a good job.

 You, as a writer, need someone who will act as your reader.
-And they’ll read your final draft, tell you how it is, maybe they can suggest some corrections if they want, and the whole point of this step is to make sure that the book looks attractive not just to you as a writer but also to the other as readers.
+And they’ll read your final draft, tell you how it is, maybe they can suggest some corrections if they want, and the whole point of this step is to make sure that the book looks attractive not just to you as a writer but also to others as readers.

 Photo by Monstera Production from Pexels